 You should select a weakness that you have been actively working to overcome.
 For example: "I have had trouble in the past with planning and prioritization.
 However, I'm now taking steps to correct this.
 I'm now using a plannning app to better plan and prioritize…" then pull out your mobile to show how you are using the app.

-Talk about a true weakness and show what you are doing to overcome it.
+Talk about a true weakness from the past, then show what you are doing to overcome it.

-This is a threat of reference check question.
+This is a threat of reference check (TORC) question.
 Do not wait for the interview to know the answer.
 Ask any prior bosses or professors in advance.
-And if they're willing to provide a positive reference, ask them for a letter of recommendation.
+And if they are willing to provide a positive reference, ask them for a letter of recommendation.

 Then you can answer the question like this: